-While both retailers and suppliers play a role in ensuring that the inventory replenishment process runs smoothly, they are not the only ones that are important.
+While both retailers and suppliers play a role in ensuring that the inventory replenishment process runs smoothly, they are not the only important ones.
 Your space planners are just as crucial to the process.

-Space planners need to gather all relevant information across your retail business to build data-driven planograms that are in-line with the performances of your stores.
-The data from these planograms are then used to ensure that your retail business has the correct inventory.
+Space planners must gather all relevant information to build data-driven planograms in line with the performances of your stores.
+You can then use the data from these planograms to ensure that your retail business has the correct inventory.

-And accuracy is key here.
-If it’s not accurate, there will be redundant stock sitting in one (or more) of your stores while another of your stores will run out of stock completely.
+And accuracy is vital here.
+If it’s not accurate, there will be redundant stock sitting in one (or more) of your stores while another of your stores will run out of stock.

 The result will be obvious: a loss in overall sales.
 But more than that, if it happens regularly, it’ll also mean that your customers will come to expect that you don’t stock certain products anymore.